Edited by Sean Geer

 'Modern' is one of these words.
 Quite apart from the fact that in a century or so we will be using it to describe something ancient, it forces us into a fundamental error; it shifts the emphasis from what happened to when it happened.
 'Modern' is a relative temporal term, however one cares to define it in any particular discipline; modernism is a movement, and modernity is what arose out of that movement.
 The last bit – what – is the important part, but it is quickly hijacked by the when.

 So let's spend a moment thinking about what actually happened.
 The western revolution was at its heart an emancipation.
 It freed art from all of its constraints, and gave it quasi-autonomous status.
 That was a vital step in its evolution, and one which enabled the start of a shift from adolescent to mature aesthetics.
-The fact that, for the West, it took place largely in the past century is incidental; what matters is that it was a transitional phase, not an event set firmly in the stone of time.
+The fact that, for the West, it took place largely in the past century is incidental; what matters is that it was a transitional phase.
+Actually the western modernity is set firmly in the stone of time, the point is when it happened is irrelevant to what happened.

 We also need to consider that it is possible for another culture to have arrived at the same point long before the West.
 Western art is only modern in western terms; far better, I think to replace it with the idea of maturity.
 Like a good wine, artistic response gets more interesting and profound as it matures.
 If art really is a profoundly important means of driving our consciousness and civilisation – as I have said, something that I think is more or less inarguable – mature art clearly has a vital role to play in better conveying meaning and wisdom.
 Freed from any level of servitude to religion (obvious), philosophy (as propaganda for either political or social philosophy) or science (far less obvious but far more pervasive in imposing the need to depict in accordance with the scientific, intellectual view of reality – a haystack had to look like a haystack), full maturity in the arts brings infinitely expanded horizons of perception and expression, ungoverned by the rules of the past.
 And as we will see later in these essays, it has been doing exactly that in China for centuries.